PatrickNoonan/LemonadeStand/README.md

  ----and discuss my reasoning, so that I can properly understand good code design.
 Minimum of two SOLID design principlesmust be ---used.

         Bonus Points:
-        (5 points): As a player, I want the game to be playable for more than one player, so that I can have multiple humans play each other or a human play a computer.
+---(5 points): As a player, I want the game to be playable for more than one player, so that I can have
+----multiple humans play each other or a human play a computer.
 ---(5 points) As a developer, I want to integrate a Weather API, so that my game has real-time weather based on a current
 ----temperature and forecast.